flux-iac/tofu-controller/docs/use-tofu-controller/with-tf-runner-exposed-using-hostname-subdomain.md

 }
 ```

-IMPORTANT: The gRPC communication between TF-controller and Runner's pod is secured with mTLS.
-TF-controller generates a valid wildcard TLS certificate for `*.<namespace>.pod.<cluster-domain>` hosts on the Runner's namespace.
-The Runner's pod present this certificate during TLS handshake with TF-controller.
+IMPORTANT: The gRPC communication between tofu-controller and Runner's pod is secured with mTLS. tofu-controller generates a valid wildcard TLS certificate for `*.<namespace>.pod.<cluster-domain>` hosts on the Runner's namespace.
+The Runner's pod present this certificate during TLS handshake with tofu-controller.

 ## Hostname/Subdomain Runner DNS resolution